View on Registrar's Office webpage under STUDENT FORMS for the Academic Planning Sheet.

 - Date of observation

 The above criteria are general guidelines only; the type of documentation will vary according to the disability.
 For students with learning differences, it is preferable that the student provide a full and recent psycho-educational evaluation.
 In addition, in some instances, a student may be requested to provide updated or augmented documentation in order to be reviewed more fully before being considered for services.
 It is possible that in reviewing a student's specific accommodation request or the recommendations of an evaluator, the College may find that while the recommendation is clinically supported, it is not the most appropriate accommodation given the requirements of a particular student's academic program.
 In addition, the College may also propose accommodations that would be appropriate and useful to the student, but which neither the student nor the evaluator have requested.
 The College appreciates that student disability records contain personal and confidential information.
-Such documentation is maintained in a confidential file in office of Academic Support Services and is considered part of a student's education record and will only be disclosed with a student's permission or as permitted by law (e.g., in the event of a health or safety risk).
+Such documentation is maintained in a confidential file in the office of Student Accessibility Services and is considered part of a student's education record and will only be disclosed with a student's permission or as permitted by law (e.g., in the event of a health or safety risk).
 However, at times, in order to evaluate and/or provide requested or recommended services and accommodations, it may be necessary for the College to disclose disability information provided by a student or a student's healthcare provider to appropriate College personnel participating in the accommodation process and who have a legitimate need to know more and review the file.

 If documentation provided by a student does not support the existence of a disability or the need for an accommodation, the student will be advised and will be provided an opportunity to supplement the initial documentation with further information from a physician, psychologist, or other appropriate specialist.
-In the event a student's accommodation request is denied, a student may appeal that decision by utilizing the appeal/grievance process found below.
+In the event a student's accommodation request is denied, the student may appeal that decision by utilizing the appeal/grievance process found below.

 Supporting Students with Disabilities